 Unlike some cities where white-collar or blue-collar occupations dominate the local economy, Baldwyn is neither predominantly one nor the other.
 Instead, it has a mixed workforce of both white- and blue-collar jobs.
 Overall, Baldwyn is a city of sales and office workers, service providers, and production and manufacturing workers.
-There are especially a lot of people living in Baldwyn who work in sales jobs (17.00%), office and administrative support (12.75%), and maintenance occupations (8.81%).
+There are especially a lot of people living in Baldwyn who work in office and administrative support (15.19%), sales jobs (14.35%), and management occupations (8.61%).

 Baldwyn is an extremely ethnically-diverse city.
 The people who call Baldwyn home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Baldwyn residents report their race to be Black or African-American, followed by White.
-Important ancestries of people in Baldwyn include Irish, German, French , and European.
+Important ancestries of people in Baldwyn include Irish, European, French , and Turkish.

 The most common language spoken in Baldwyn is English.
 Other important languages spoken here include German and African languages.